 Dear Senators Cortez Masto and Grassley,

-I am writing on behalf of the members of the Fraternal Order of Police to advise you of our support for S. 1144, the “Invest to Protect Act.”
+I am writing on behalf of the members of the Fraternal Order of Police to advise you of our support for S. 993, the “Combating Illicit Xylazine Act.”

-On behalf of the more than 367,000 members of the Fraternal Order of Police, I am proud to offer our support for this incredibly necessary legislation.
+On behalf of the more than 364,000 members of the Fraternal Order of Police, thank you both for your leadership on this important issue.
 If I can provide any additional information about this bill, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.